Analysis based on the Anthropic Economic Index (March 2026) and Environmental Justice literature.

 Article by John Tribbia

-The Anthropic Economic Index for March 2026 contains a number that deserves more attention than it has received: 49% of jobs have now seen at least a quarter of their tasks performed using Claude.
-Breadth is not the same as equity, and the same report documents a pattern that should concern anyone familiar with how industrial booms distribute their costs.
+The Anthropic Economic Index for March 2026 includes a finding that hasn’t gotten much traction in the coverage of it: 49% of jobs have now seen at least a quarter of their tasks performed using Claude.
+Breadth is not the same as equity.
+The same report documents a pattern familiar from every major industrial boom before it: costs and benefits don’t settle in the same places.

 Two Curves, Two Directions

 This is not mainly a bandwidth or language problem.
 Using AI at work requires an employer who has built it into workflows, a job structured around knowledge work, and enough time on the platform to develop fluency.
-That last part matters more than the report's headline findings suggest.
+That last part matters more than the headline convergence numbers suggest.

-The March 2026 report documents that users who have been on Claude for six months or more have a 10% higher success rate in their conversations, independent of country, task type, or other factors.
+The March 2026 report documents that users who have been on Claude for six months or more have a 10% higher conversation success rate, independent of country, task type, or other factors.
 They also do more work-related tasks and fewer personal ones.
 The most plausible explanation is learning-by-doing: experienced users have developed habits that make them better at the tool.
-The implication is that the three-point global concentration shift understates the real dynamic.
+The three-point global concentration shift understates the real dynamic.
 The advantage of early adoption compounds.
-Those already ahead get more benefit from the same capability improvement than those just arriving.
+Those already ahead get more from each capability improvement than those just arriving.

 Sacrifice Zones